ArcticCerfi/ArcticCerfi/schemas/PSD/AC_L2D_PSD_naming_conventions_v2.0.md

 ### VARIATIONS
 ```
-Different Variations of parts (e.g. for outfits, hairstyles, etc.) need an identifying attribute.
+Different Variations of parts (e.g. for outfits, hairstyles, etc.) have an identifying attribute.
 The attribute only needs to be present in the chain once.

+For example:

 Outfits:

-_OF1  			Outfit #1
+_OF1  			Outfit 1
-_OF2  			Outfit #2
+_OF2  			Outfit 2

-Arm toggles:
-_ATogMic		Holding a microphone
-_ATogPet		Holding a mascot/pet

 Hairstyles:

-_HS1			Hairstyle #1
+_HS1			Hairstyle 1
-_HS2			Hairstyle #2
+_HS2			Hairstyle 2

-...

 Situational variations (unplanned or one-off):

-_ALT1			Variation 1 of the base object
-_ALT2			Variation 2 of the base object
+_ALT			Variation of the base object (Obvious enough from context)
 ...
 ```

 ### POSITIONS

 ```